lisefrac/redtrilliumgardens.com/content/buy-plants.md

 ## "Okay, so what's your next event?"

+The next event is the **Leominster Farmers' Market: Saturday, September 7, 2024, from 11am to 2pm in Monument Square in Leominster, MA.**

-The next event is the **Ashby Farmers' Market: Sunday, July 28, 2024, from 9am to noon in the Ashby Town Common (1 South Road), Ashby, MA.**
+The Ashby Farmers Market will follow on Sunday, September 8, 2024, from 9am to noon on the Ashby Town Common (1 South Rd) in Ashby, MA.

 Generally speaking, during the season (May-October) season we plan to be at 2-4 markets a month -- primarily the Leominster and Ashby, MA Farmers' Markets.
 Look for the bright red popup tent!